enceladosaurus/datasciencefundamentals/README.md

 - How to troubleshoot a machine learning model

 ### Details
 Each tutorial will cover a specific data science, and the code will be written in Python.
-The code from each stream can be found in the `notebooks` folder, under the appropriate folder (named according to topic), and the blackboard notes in the `blackboard` folder.
+The code from each stream can be found in the `notebooks` folder, and the blackboard notes in the `blackboard` folder.
 For more information or if you have questions, please join the [Discord](https://discord.gg/4QUDdWn) or reach out on [Twitter](https://twitter.com/Enceladosaurus).